admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

     Removing tools is very similar to installing them - you probably find all you need in the first section: _installing tools_.

     It is important to check the output while removing a tool.
-You'll often find information about directories or files that didn't got deleted.
+You'll often find information about directories or files that didn't get deleted.
     These files often hold configuration files or files that were modified by the user - the _uninstaller_ then warns you and helps you to keep these files.
 They must be either removed by hand or with a special option while uninstalling.

     Another note: When installing a tool, it often installs additional tools as a dependency.
 Sometimes the installer will also check for installed tools and add configuration files to the existing, already installed tools.
 To completely remove all configuration files check the output while removing and check out `apt autoremove`.<br /> <br />